-GDS 1000 Introduction to Gender and Women's Studies (4cr) HIS/GDS 2300 Women in American History (4cr) SOC/GDS 3660 Feminist Thought (4cr) II.
-4 credit hours selected from the following courses: ANT/GDS 3800 Gender in Cross-Cultural Perspective (4cr) GDS 3050 Arab Women's Literature and Film (4cr) SOC/GDS 3250 Gender, Development, and the Environment (4cr) III.
-At least 8 credit hours selected from the following courses ENG/GDS 2540 Gender Issues in the Nineteenth Century (4cr) ENG/GDS 2730 Literature by Women (4cr) GDS 2200 Introduction to Gender and Men's Studies (4cr) GDS 2990, 4990 Independent Study GDS 4010 Gender and Social Change (4cr) GDS 4790 Supervised Internship (1-8cr) HIS/GDS 2300 Women in American History (4cr) ODL/GDS 3250 Women's Voices in Experiential Education (4cr) PHI/GDS 2580 Feminist Philosophy (4cr) SOC/GDS 2110 The Family (4cr) SOC/GDS 3100 Media and Social Inequality (4cr) SOC/GDS 3240 Social Inequality (4cr) SOC/GDS 3250 Gender, Development, and the Environment (4cr) Selected gender and women's studies special topic courses 3.2.12 Global Studies Faculty: David Abernathy (Chair), Christey Carwile, Ben Feinberg, Dongping Han, Philip A. Jamison, Kevin Kehrberg, Jeffrey A. Keith, Siti Kusujiarti, David G. Moore, Angela Marie Phillips, Rima Vesely-Flad 3.2.12.1 Program Overview The mission of the Global Studies Program is to prepare students to be responsible citizens of the world by challenging them to understand contemporary global issues, address the historical and geographical contexts of global inequalities, and engage research agendas from an interdisciplinary perspective that integrates the humanities, the social sciences, and environmental studies.
+GDS 1000 Introduction to Gender and Women's Studies (4cr) HIS 2300 Women in American History (4cr) SOC 3660 Feminist Thought (4cr) OR PHI 2580 Feminist Philosophy (4cr) II.
+4 credit hours selected from the following courses: ANT 3800 Gender in Cross-Cultural Perspective (4cr) SOC 3250 Gender, Development, and the Environment (4cr) III.
+At least 8 credit hours selected from the following courses ENG 2540 Gender and Sexuality Issues in Early Modern Literature (4cr) ENG 2730 Literature by Women (4cr) GDS 2200 Introduction to Gender and Men's Studies (4cr) GDS 2990, 4990 Independent Study GDS 4010 Gender and Social Change (4cr) GDS 4790 Supervised Internship (1-8cr) HIS 2300 Women in American History (4cr) PHI 2580 Feminist Philosophy (4cr) SOC 2110 The Family (4cr) SOC 3100 Media and Social Inequality (4cr) SOC 3240 Social Inequality (4cr) SOC 3250 Gender, Development, and the Environment (4cr) Selected gender and women's studies special topic courses and other courses approved by the Gender and Women's Studies program director 3.2.13 - Global Studies Faculty: David Abernathy (Chair), Brian Ammons, Mary Bulan, Christey Carwile, Ben Feinberg, Dongping Han, Matt Hoffman, Kevin Kehrberg, Jeffrey A. Keith, Ben Krakauer, Siti Kusujiarti, Lucy Lawrence, David G. Moore,, Phil Otterness, Christine Swoap, Rima Vesely-Flad 3.2.13.1 - Program Overview The mission of the Global Studies Program is to prepare students to be responsible citizens of the world by challenging them to understand contemporary global issues, address the historical and geographical contexts of global inequalities, and engage research agendas from an interdisciplinary perspective that integrates the humanities, the social sciences, and environmental studies.
 The goals of the Global Studies Program are the following: - 1.
 To help students develop an integrated understanding of global issues from a multidisciplinary perspective. - 2.
 To provide opportunities for students to engage with a culture outside their own. - 3.
 To provide students with the tools needed to critically examine their own local and regional culture and how it is shaped by an increasingly globalized society. - 4.
 To prepare students for a globalized world through the study of a language other than English. - 5.
 To provide students with research and writing skills that promote critical thought and the effective communication of ideas.
-3.2.12.2 Major in Global Studies Grades: Students must earn a GPA of 2.0 in courses counting toward the major.
+3.2.13.2 - Major in Global Studies Grades: Students must earn a GPA of 2.0 in courses counting toward the major.
 Total Credit Hours: Students must earn a minimum of 48 credit hours toward the Global Studies Major requirements.
 Of the 48 total credit hours, at least 16 must be upper level credit hours (including the 4-credit capstone thesis seminar).
 General Requirements:

 I. Program Proposal: Advanced planning with a Global Studies advisor is essential to successful and timely completion of all the major requirements.
-A written Global Studies major proposal must be approved by the Global Studies faculty and should be submitted to the advisor and to the Chair of Global Studies for approval within ten weeks of declaring the major.
+A written Global Studies major proposal must be approved by the Global Studies faculty and should be submitted to the Chair of Global Studies before official declaration of the major.
 Documentation: A copy of this proposal and a course load plan must be shared with the Registrar's Office upon approval of the Global Studies Department and advisor.
 II.
-Foundation Courses (12 credit hours): All majors must pass the following requirements in order to complete the major: The following course:
+Foundation Courses (12 credit hours): All majors must pass the following requirements in order to complete the major: The following courses:

-GBL 1170 Introduction to Global Studies (4cr) Choose one of the following courses:
+GBL 1170 Introduction to Global Studies (4cr)

+ECO 2030 Survey in Economics (4cr)

+Choose one of the following courses: